Bayeux Tapestry: Construction, design and technique

-In common with other embroidered hangings of the early medieval period, this piece is conventionally referred to as a "tapestry", although it is not a "true" tapestry in which the design is woven into the cloth in tapestry weave; it is technically an embroidery, although it meets the traditional broader definition of "tapestry" as: "A textile fabric decorated with designs of ornament or pictorial subjects, painted, embroidered, or woven in colours, used for wall hangings, curtains, covers for seats, ..."
+In common with other embroidered hangings of the early medieval period, this piece is conventionally referred to as a "tapestry", although it is not a true tapestry in which the design is woven into the cloth in tapestry weave; it is technically an embroidery, although it meets the traditional broader definition of "tapestry" as: "A textile fabric decorated with designs of ornament or pictorial subjects, painted, embroidered, or woven in colours, used for wall hangings, curtains, covers for seats, ..."

-The Bayeux tapestry is embroidered in crewel (wool yarn) on a tabby-woven linen ground 68.38 metres long and 0.5 metres wide (68.38 x) and using two methods of stitching: outline or stem stitch for lettering and the outlines of figures, and couching or laid work for filling in figures.
+The Bayeux tapestry is embroidered in crewel (wool yarn) on a tabby-woven linen ground 68.38 m long and 70 cm tall (68.38 x) of which about 50 cm are devoted to the embroidery itself.
+It uses two methods of stitching: outline or stem stitch for lettering and the outlines of figures, and couching or laid work for filling in figures.
 Nine linen panels, between fourteen and three metres in length, were sewn together after each was embroidered and the joins were disguised with subsequent embroidery.
-At the first join (start of scene 14) the borders do not line up properly but the technique was improved so that the later joins are practically invisible.
+At the first join (end of scene 13) the borders do not line up properly but the technique was improved so that the later joins are practically invisible.

 The design involved a broad central zone with narrow decorative borders top and bottom.
 By inspecting the woollen threads behind the linen it is apparent all these aspects were embroidered together at a session and the awkward placing of the tituli is not due to them being added later.
 Later generations have patched the hanging in numerous places and some of the embroidery (especially in the final scene) has been reworked.
 The tapestry may well have maintained much of its original appearance—it now compares closely with a careful drawing made in 1730.

-The end of the tapestry has been missing from time immemorial and the final titulus "Et fuga verterunt Angli" ("and the English left fleeing") is said to be "entirely spurious", added shortly before 1814 at a time of anti-English sentiment.
-Musset speculates the hanging was originally about 1.5 metres longer.
+The end of the tapestry has been missing from time immemorial and the final titulus "Et fuga verterunt Angli" ("and the English retreated") is said to be "entirely spurious", added shortly before 1814 at a time of anti-English sentiment.
+Musset speculates the hanging was originally about 1.5 m longer.
 In the last section still remaining, the embroidery has been almost completely restored, but this seems to have been done with at least some regard for the original stitching.
 The stylised tree is quite unlike any other tree in the tapestry.
 The start of the tapestry has also been restored but to a much lesser extent.